Architecture

 |---|---|

-Section titled “spectral.platform — Optimization engine”Everything related to how Spectral scans, scores, and recommends changes to customer agents.
+Section titled “spectral.platform — Decision host”Everything related to how Spectral receives /decide invocations, routes them to the

 | Layer | Key contents |